thanhbtn/codequality/README.md

 [![coverage report](https://gitlab.com/gitlab-org/security-products/codequality/badges/master/coverage.svg)](https://gitlab.com/gitlab-org/security-products/codequality/commits/master)

 GitLab tool for running Code Quality checks on provided source code.
-It is currently based on CodeClimate only, but this may change in the future.
+It is currently based on Code Climate only, but this may change in the future.

 ## How to use